 _______ 2 bandannas or handkerchiefs.
 They are useful for many things in the outdoors.

 _______ 1 closed-cell foam sleeping pad (3/8 in. foam) or inflatable camping pad (like a Thermarest—not a full-size inflatable mattress).
-OA provides sleeping pads for all participants.
-If you already have a sleeping pad that you would like to bring instead, you can.
+OA provides foam pads for all participants, but you may bring you own if you prefer

 _______ 1 small notebook and pencil